introkun/Steam-Deck.Shader-Cache-Killer/README.md

 ## Simple Install

-[Download this link](https://raw.githubusercontent.com/introkun/Steam-Deck.Shader-Cache-Killer/main/InstallZShaderCacheUtilities.desktop) to your desktop (right click and save file) on your Steam Deck, remove the .download from the end of the file name, then double-click it.
+[Download this link](https://raw.githubusercontent.com/introkun/Steam-Deck.Shader-Cache-Killer/main/InstallZShaderCacheUtilities.desktop) to your **Desktop** (right click and save file) on your Steam Deck, remove the .download from the end of the file name, then double-click it.

 This will install the scripts and create Steam entries.